andyegli/daysave.app/docs/md/daysave_projcet_plan.md

 Scrum allows for fast, iterative development where features can be reviewed and improved with feedback.
 DevOps ensures code is tested, built, and deployed through automated pipelines.

 - Work will be split into weekly sprints
-- Tasks are tracked using Trello
+- Tasks are tracked potenionally using Trello
 - Docker and GitHub Actions manage the CI/CD (Continuous Delivery or Continuous Deployment) pipeline if there is enough time

 6. Project Timeline